 $11.95 Blooming in early summer, the coral colored flowerheads reach a height of three to four feet.
 Very robust and surviving a greater degree of cold, to USDA zone 5.

 $14.95 This famous plant flowers towards the end of summer with a height of three to four feet, in a color of lime green.
 Americans have read about it in British gardening magazines for years and have only recently been able to find it on our side of the pond.
 USDA zones 6 - 10.

 Kniphofia 'Lemon Queen'$10.95 Flowering in July and August, its colors are a pure lemon yellow.
 It is extraordinarily strong growing.
 USDA zones 6 - 10, and zone 5 with protection over winter.

-Kniphofia 'Percy's Pride'$10.95 This is not the tallest torch lily, although the size of its flowerheads are likely the largest I have seen.
-The huge long heads of flowers are in lime green and the palest of yellows, and are much anticipated here in late summer.
+Kniphofia 'Percy's Pride'$11.95 The large, long heads of flowers are in lime green and the palest of yellows, and are much anticipated here in late summer.
 This is very vigorous.
 The height of the flower stems is three to four feet.
 USDA zones 6 - 9, and to zone 10 in the West.

 $12.95 Truly winter flowering, plants in the ground have survived well with temperatures down to +6°F. It is best grown where winters are mild, such as the Deep South or California.
 Plants spread by runners, which is characteristic of only a few torch lilies.
 Its colors are coral-red turning to creamy yellow as they age, the overall shape of the flower spike tapering sharply at the top end.
 Height of the flowers is 18 to 24 inches.